-Reasons for Enrollment 2009-2017
+Reasons for Enrollment 2009-2018

-A person who applies for enrollment is not required to disclose to Safe at Home the reason they are applying.
+Although an applicant discusses the specifics of their safety concerns with a Safe at Home Application Assistant, a person who applies for enrollment is not required to disclose to Safe at Home the reason they are applying.
 However, in 2009, the application form was changed to include the opportunity for applicants to self-disclose the reason for enrollment.
 On the application form the applicant can check one or more types of victimization they feel warrant their need for participation in an address confidentiality program.
 Applicants can choose from domestic violence, sexual assault, stalking, and other.
 Self-reporting is optional.
 It is not required for certification.
-Graph 4 shows self-reported victimization data from 2009 through 2017.
-Consistently, domestic violence was the number one reason for enrollment in Safe at Home-80% or more of applicants each year indicated this reason.
+Graph 4 shows self-reported victimization data from 2009 through 2018.
+Consistently, domestic violence was the number one reason for enrollment in Safe at Home- 80% or more of applicants each year indicated this reason.